The Quiver: Example of cover illustrations for the weekly Quiver

 The following three-quarter page illustrations by George John Pinwell (26 December 1842 – 8 September 1875) for Volume II (September 1866 – September 1867) of the third series (Toned Paper Series) of the magazine are typical.
-Each of these illustrations appeared with the title of the magazine above, and the start of an article below.
-The illustration was not necessarily related to the following article, but included a page number showing what article the illustration related to.
-Illustrations by courtesy of the Hathi Trust.
+Each of these illustrations appeared with the title of the magazine above and the start of an article below.
+The illustration was not necessarily related to the following article, but included a page number showing which article the illustration related to.
+Illustrations by courtesy of the HathiTrust.